Cosmic Vine: High abundance of massive galaxies and dark matter halos in a forming cluster at z=3.44: Data and methodology

-To determine the completeness of the DJA CEERS catalog, we use the F444W photometry and fit a power law to the observed magnitudes, and determine where the observed magnitudes deviate from the power law by 20 percent, as shown in \cref{fig:completeness}.
-We estimate the 80\% completeness of the F444W observations in CEERS to be 28.8~AB mag, while the 80\% completeness in F444W is 27.1 mag for the Cosmic Vine members.
+To determine the completeness of the DJA CEERS catalogue, following the method presented in \citet{Paquereau2025}, we used the F444W photometry and fit a power law to the observed magnitudes and determined where the observed magnitudes deviate from the power law by 20 percent, as shown in \cref{fig:completeness}.
+We estimate the 80\% completeness of the F444W observations in the CEERS redshift selected field catalogue to be 28.8~AB mag, while the 80\% completeness in F444W is 27.1 mag for the Cosmic Vine members.
+It is assumed the catalogues are 100\% complete at magnitude brighter than 28.5~mag and 26.8~mag, respectively (\cref{fig:completeness}).